fzerocentral/fzerocentral/rules/gx.md

 Due to the nature of how USB/SD loaders work, a few extra rules are needed to ensure no players obtain unexpected advantages over Disc users.

-Methods of USB/SD Loading allowed:
+Alternative game loading methods allowed:

 1. HDD or USB stick plugged to the back of a Wii
 1. SD Card inserted in the front slot of a Wii